anulikitha-immadisetty/Machine_Learning_Lab/README.md

 Prerequisites

 Before starting the Machine Learning Lab should have a basic understanding of:
-Programming Skills:
-Strong proficiency in Python, is essential.
-Understanding of object-oriented programming principles can be beneficial.
+1. Programming Skills:Strong proficiency in Python and Understanding of object-oriented programming principles can be beneficial.
-Mathematics,Machine Learning Fundamentals,Data Handling,Data Splitting,Evaluation Metrics,Visualization,Machine Learning Libraries,Understanding Algorithms.
+2. Mathematics,Machine Learning Fundamentals,Data Handling,Data Splitting,Evaluation Metrics,Visualization,Machine Learning Libraries,Understanding Algorithms.

 Topics Covered